 - 3.1.
 Any change to these Sailing Instructions will be posted on the official notice board. - 3.2.
 The schedule of races for the first day's races will not be changed. - 3.3.
-Any change to the schedule of races for the second or subsequent day's racing will be posted by 1800 hours (6:00 p.m.) on the day before it will take effect. - 3.4.
 Any other change to the Sailing Instructions will be posted at least one hour before the scheduled start of the first race on the day the change will take effect.